 Friday 7th February 2020 from 12:15 – 13:15

-There will be a lunchtime symposium held by Aspen Australia on Friday 7th February 2020 from 12:15 – 13:15 in the Mayfair Room 2.
-Speaking at the symposium will be the Director of Cardiology at Barwon Health, A/Prof John Amerena.
+A lunchtime symposium was held by Aspen Australia on Friday 7th February 2020 from 12:15 – 13:15 in the Mayfair Room 2.
+Speaking at the symposium was the Director of Cardiology at Barwon Health, A/Prof John Amerena.

 A/Prof John Amerena